-Face Recognition Clocking Terminals
+Face Recognition Clocking in Systems

 Face recognition terminals are now a popular alternative to fingerprint and hand geometry based biometric clocking.
 Contactless clocking and fast accurate recognition speeds are two of the core reasons why businesses are increasingly turning to facial recognition for time and attendance.
 Large numbers of employees can quickly be processed without the need to enter any information directly into the terminal when clocking.
 This makes face recognition ideal for organisations with peak throughput at shift changeover.